MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboard-edit-tile.md

 ---
 title: Edit a dashboard tile
-description: Learn how to create edit, resize, move, rename, pin, delete, and add hyperlinks to a dashboard tile.
+description: Learn how to create, edit, resize, move, rename, pin, delete, and add hyperlinks to a dashboard tile.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''